Dr Camilo Erlichman (C.)

 Recent publications include: Camilo Erlichman and Christopher Knowles (eds.), Transforming Occupation in the Western Zones of Germany: Politics, Everyday Life and Social Interactions, 1945-1955 (Bloomsbury, 2018).

 At Maastricht, I have also been involved in various managerial roles.
-In the past, I have been involved in the revision of the history-oriented courses in the BA in European Studies.
-I am currently leading a team mandated by the Faculty Board with revising the Politics and Society specialisation of the MA in Arts and Culture.
+In the past, I have contributed to the revision of the history-oriented courses in the BA in European Studies and am part of the revision team for the MA in European Studies.
+I have also led the team mandated by the Faculty Board with creating the new specialisation Modern Political Culture in the MA in Arts and Culture.

 Awards and Fellowships